Craig Moore: Rangers (second spell)

 On 31 March 1999, Moore returned to Rangers after the South London club defaulted on transfer payments.
 Prior to the move, he was linked with a move to Birmingham City and Leeds United, but the wage issues prevented his move to Birmingham City.
-Moore scored on his return, in a 3–1 lost against St. Johnstone on 4 April 1999.
+Moore scored on his return, in a 3–1 loss against St. Johnstone on 4 April 1999.
 However, his return was short–lived when he suffered a knee injury after colliding a teammate and was out for the rest of the 1998–99 season.
 With his return to Rangers, Moore went on to make twelve appearances and scoring once in all competitions.

 Ahead of the 1999–00 season, Moore recovered from his injury and was featured in a number of friendly matches for Rangers.
 He helped the club qualify for the UEFA Champions League group stage by beating FC Haka and Parma.
 Moore continued to regain his first team place under the management of Dick Advocaat, forming a partnership with Lorenzo Amoruso.
-On 15 September 1999, he scored an own goal, in a 2–0 lost against Valencia in the UEFA Champions League group stage.
+On 15 September 1999, he scored an own goal, in a 2–0 loss against Valencia in the UEFA Champions League group stage.
 A month later on 26 October 1999, Moore scored his first goal of the season in the club’s return leg against Valencia, losing 2–1.
 His performance was praised by manager Advocaat, who believed to be "the only Rangers player who performed anywhere close to personal equilibrium" and justified his action on choosing him over Colin Hendry.
 He scored his second goal of the season, in a 5–0 win against Aberdeen on 22 January 2000.
 A month later on 19 February 2000, Moore scored his third goal of the season, in a 1–0 win against Greenock Morton.
 However, he suffered a knee injury that saw him out for two months.
 Prior to this, Moore faced injury and suspension setbacks halfway through the 1999–00 season.
-While on the sidelined, he was nominated for the PFA Scotland Players' Player of the Year, but lost out to Viduka.
+While on the sidelines, he was nominated for the PFA Scotland Players' Player of the Year, but lost out to Viduka.
 But Moore made his return to the starting line–up in the Scottish Cup final against Aberdeen and played 71 minutes before being substituted, in a 4–0 win to add a double.
 At the end of the 1999–00 season, he went on to make thirty–nine appearances and scoring three times in all competitions.